Tuesday, March 4, 2025

 9. Preheat oven to 260 degree celcius.
 Put cast iron pan on the bottom of the oven.
 Use a baking stone if you have one.

 10. Place the tray into the oven (2nd rack from bottom).
 Pour 1 cup of boiling water into the cast iron pan which will create a lot of steam.
 Trap the steam by covering the baking tray with a big roasting pan.
 Turn down the oven heat to 240 degree celcius and bake for 12 minutes.
-After 12 minutes, remove the roasting pan and bake for an additional 13 to 20 minutes until the crust is dark brown.
+After 12 minutes, remove the cast iron pan and bake for an additional 13 to 20 minutes until the crust is dark brown.

 11. Transfer to wire rack to cool.